The Gates Cambridge Scholarship is one of the most generous international scholarships available. It covers the following costs:

 The Trust also considers applications for several types of additional funding on a discretionary basis:

-- Academic development funding - from £500 to £1,500, dependent on the length of your course, to attend conferences and courses.
+- Academic development funding - from up to £500 to up to £2,000, dependent on the length of your course, to attend conferences and courses.

-- Fieldwork - you may apply to keep up to your normal maintenance allowance while on fieldwork as part of your PhD.
+- Fieldwork - you may apply to keep up to your normal maintenance allowance while on fieldwork as part of your PhD (the Trust does not fund other fieldwork costs as these should be funded by the University Composition Fee).

 - Hardship funding - for unforeseen difficulties